tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/销毁实例_intl_en.md

 If you no longer need a TencentDB for MongoDB instance, you can directly terminate and return it in the console.

 ## Background
-If you no longer need an instance, you can terminate it.
+You can terminate an instance if you no longer need it.
 The terminated instance will be put into the recycle bin.
 For instances in the recycle bin, you can restore or release them as needed based on different scenarios.

-## Version Description
+## Version Requirement
 - Currently, TencentDB for MongoDB 4.2, 4.0, 3.6, and 3.2 support instance termination.

+## Billing
+- After a pay-as-you-go instance is returned, it will be moved to the recycle bin and retained there for three days.
+During the retention period, the instance cannot be accessed, but it can be restored after [top-up](https://intl.cloud.tencent.com/zh/document/product/555/7425).

 ## Notes
-- After a pay-as-you-go instance is returned, it will be directly terminated without a retention period; therefore, proceed with caution.
-- After an instance is completely terminated, its data will be cleared and cannot be recovered.
+After an instance is completely terminated, its data will be cleared and cannot be recovered.
 You need to back up the data in advance.

-## Notes
+## Instructions
 - When an instance is terminated, its read-only instances will not be terminated simultaneously.
+- After an instance is terminated, it will be moved to the recycle bin.
+During the retention period, the instance cannot be accessed, but it can be restored as instructed in [Recycle Bin](https://intl.cloud.tencent.com/document/product/240/44553).
 - When an instance is terminated, its IP resources will be released simultaneously, and its disaster recovery instance will stop the sync connection and be automatically promoted to primary instance.

 ## Prerequisites